 Author: Ilya Kreynin (2018)

 Over the past 2 years, I’ve had the opportunity to intern with 4 different companies, one of them being TPG.
-All 4 of placements were enjoyable and taught me a lot, as all 4 of these companies are leaders in their fields and were great employers.
+All 4 placements were enjoyable and taught me a lot, as all of them are companies with great leaders in their fields as well as great employers.
 However, despite being by far the smallest of the 4, TPG has uniquely contributed to my personal and professional growth.
 While it’s hard to fully describe what made these 8 months so memorable and valuable, here are 3 factors that in my view distinguish TPG as a singularly great place to work.
 (That’s me on the left!)